seinecle/Belfast2015/public_html/readme.md

 <p align="center"><img src="img/formatted/unicorn.jpg"/></p>

-#1st story : is digital humanities + data visualization hype or hope?
+#1st story: is digital humanities + data visualization hype or hope?
 This story will be a quick one.
 Digital humanities, data visualization: hype or hope?
 You can hear this one often, and this can really generate anxieties if you do digital humanities: am I just doing something superficial, is it just a fade?
 Well, in my opinion the “hype or hope” debate is a moot question.
 New cultural concepts and technologies, when they get born, seem to all undergo a cycle of hype and hope.
 You have this for MOOCs, big data, neuroeconomics...

 This hype cycle thing is [analytical framework promoted by Gartner](http://www.gartner.com/technology/research/methodologies/hype-cycle.jsp#), which is a company specializing in market analytics: